cookpa/ANTsXContainers/docker/ANTsR/README.md

 # ANTsR docker

+This Dockerfile builds ANTsR using "method1" as described in the main README, with devtools and install_github.

 ## Building and version information

 The default is to build the main branch HEAD.
 You can build a specific version